Lack of funding causing problems for Senior Services of Wichita

 “There isn’t a lot of money to put in new carpeting, or to place new tiles in the ceiling, or even just to buy supplies,” Heiman said.
 “Creating new programs, creating new events, new opportunities for seniors to stay engaged—that’s a real challenge when there’s no money.”

-Heiman says for many seniors she works with, the Northeast Senior Center acts as a literal lifeline—adding five, ten, even 15 more years to their lives compared to those of their peers.
+Heiman says for many seniors she works with, the Northeast Senior Center acts as a literal lifeline—adding five, 10, even 15 more years to their lives compared to those of their peers.

-“Isolation is, you’re, like, ten times as likely to develop Alzheimer’s, cancer, heart disease,” Heiman said.
+“Isolation is, you’re, like, 10 times as likely to develop Alzheimer’s, cancer, heart disease,” Heiman said.

 Heiman says centers, like Northeast, keep seniors out of private long-term care facilities and nursing homes—something Heiman says many Wichita seniors cannot afford.